wme7/WENO7-Z/README.md

 # WENO7-Z
-A 1-d implementation and performance comparison of the seventh-order WENO schemes, namely WENO-JS and the WENO-Z scheme.
+A 1-d implementation and performance comparison of the seventh-order WENO schemes, namely WENO-BS and the WENO-Z scheme.